vlazed/StopMotionHelper/README.md

 ## Fork Details

 This unofficial version of SMH adds:
-- Bonemerged entity support
-- Frame jumping support
+- Support for animating bonemerged entities
+- Bone motion paths with offsetting
+- Audio playback from this [fork](https://github.com/smg4tech/StopMotionHelper)
+- Exit saves and auto saves
-- Smoothing trick concommand
+- Smoothing trick UI and concommand
 - FPS, framecount, and timeline length convars to save between sessions
-- Exit saves
+- Keyframe jumping
-- Bone motion paths
-- Entity names when hovered over
 - Modifiers for environment editors and volumetric clouds
 - Quality-of-life physics-recording indicators
-- Audio playback from this [fork](https://github.com/smg4tech/StopMotionHelper)
+- Entity names when hovered over

 See this [tutorial](./TUTORIAL_2.md) for more information.
 These changes are unlikely to be added into the official SMH version.
 If these changes happen to be included in the official version, I'd recommend migrating from my fork.